vantage6/vantage6-workshop/episodes/chap1_introduction_FL.md

 ## Federated data analysis

 There are different ways in which privacy risks can be mitigated.
+For example, a well-known technique is to send the data to a trusted third party (TTP).
+In this case, the data is sent to an trusted neutral party.
+The data can then be analyzed at that location in a traditional way.
+There are issues with this technique however.
+When the data is copied to the TTP, the original owner loses control over it.
+Another issue with it is that this technique results in a single point of failure.
+If the security at the TTP is breached, all the data it handled could be exposed.

-We will focus on the idea of federated analysis.
+Instead, we will focus on the idea of federated analysis.
 In a federated setting, the data with the data owner, who keeps full control over it.
 In this case, it is not the data that travels, but the analysis itself.
  The system sends a query or instruction to the data and only the results will get back to the user.
 The results are often akin to a form of _aggregation_ of the data.
-This can be in the shape of traditional statistics like the mean, or it could be a combination of aggregations to form a more complicated analysis.
+This can be in the shape of traditional statistics like the mean, or it can be more intricate like a machine learning model.

 Aggregating the data does not ensure complete protection of person-level information, but it certainly makes it less likely that this will happen.
+It is usually the case that the larger the dataset, the lower the risk of data leakage.
+For instance, if you would like to take the mean of all records that fit a certain requirement, like age > 90, and there happens to be only one records that fits the requirement, the aggregation will be equal to the raw values.

 ![In federated analysis, an aggregation of the local data is sent to a central point.
 At the central point the local aggregations are combined.
 This can also be a small step in a larger analysis.](fig/chapter1/federated_sum.jpg)

-TODO: Example of data leakage in simple aggregated case

 ## Federated learning